Cyb0org/mpbackup/README.md

 - blackout time (via cron)
 - limiting simultaneously running scripts (globally)
 - only one rsync can start per share
+- only one share backup is done while running script and then script quits - helps with blackout time
 - limiting count of existing backups (per share of the host)
 - marking completed backups as complete - not marked are partial
 - verbose echo to know what's going on